 Are you facing some steering or handling problem in your car?
 Or, a persisting wheel balancing concern even after proper wheel alignment?
-Moreover, you may also feel like vehicle getting pulled on the either side.
+Moreover, you may also feel like the vehicle getting pulled on either side.
 This could possibly be a tyre pull issue which is not easy to diagnose.

 What Is A Tyre Pull Issue?

 Getting your vehicle pulled to one side is not only annoying but highly dangerous too.
 It is really intolerable to maintain constant pressure on the steering wheel to keep the car on the right track, which may distract your attention from the road.
-A tyre pull is triggered due to curing of the tyre into a cone shaped instead of the desirable cylinder shape.
+A tyre pull is triggered due to curing of the tyre into a cone-shaped instead of the desirable cylinder shape.
 Furthermore, it can also be caused by the reaction of unequal internal forces, which are caused due to misalignment of internal components.
 Some other issues causing tyre pull can be uneven tyre pressure, brake issues (including collapsed brake hose, un-lubricated slide pins or stuck calibre), poor wheel bearing, worn steering linkage, damaged / worn suspension components etc.

 What Causes Tyre Pull?

 The internal components of a tyre consist of rubber, steel wire and fabric cord, which are moulded under intense heat and pressure into the shape of the tyre.
-Improper moulding causes tyre to form improper cylindrical shape resulting in tyre pull.
-A tyre undergoes the conic change either because of the first time rotation of new tyres, or, majorly because of the manufacturing error.
-Sometimes the reason of a tyre pull is due to rough driving conditions or rash driving habits.
-Vehicle wheel misalignment causes the tyre tread to wear out faster and also causes deformation of the internal components to take a conical shape instead of perfect cylindrical round shape.
+Improper moulding causes the tyre to form improper cylindrical shape resulting in tyre pull.
+A tyre undergoes the conic change either because of the first time rotation of new tyres or, majorly because of the manufacturing error.
+Sometimes the reason for a tyre pull is due to rough driving conditions or rash driving habits.
+Vehicle wheel misalignment causes the tyre tread to wear out faster and also causes deformation of the internal components to take a conical shape instead of a perfect cylindrical round shape.